tiagomotasantos/react-audio-visualizers-docs/AudioVisualizer.md

 );
 ```

 Every prop (besides children) that `<AudioVisualizer>` receives is passed from the visualizer component, so every visualizer should accept them.
-These are referred as common props.
+These are referred as common props ([`AudioVisualizerCommonProps`](./Types.html#audiovisualizercommonprops)).

 Here's a list of common props: